brianglass/anastasis/files/feb.md

 27. Of our venerable Father and confessor Prokopios the Dekapolite.

-He and his fellow ascetic and athleteÂ—below on the 28thÂ—Basil flourished around the middle of the eighth century, in the time of Leo the Isaurian, by whom they also suffered much for their reverence for the holy Icons.
+He and his fellow ascetic and athlete—below on the 28th—Basil flourished around the middle of the eighth century, in the time of Leo the Isaurian, by whom they also suffered much for their reverence for the holy Icons.
 They ended their lives as monks.

 ****